Oxygen Therapy: What Does It Help With?

 • stimulates defense cells, thus strengthening the entire immune system,

-• boosts serotonin production, providing antidepressant and overall relaxing effects.
+• stimulates serotonin production, acting as an antidepressant and overall relaxing agent.

 What diseases and ailments does oxygen therapy help with?

-Oxygen therapy supports the body by effectively combating numerous conditions.
+Oxygen therapy supports the body, effectively combating numerous diseases.
 It is particularly helpful in respiratory problems such as:

 • COPD,